Timeline: Managing the outbreak of COVID-19

 All senior activities conducted by government agencies will be suspended for 14 days from 11 March to 24 March.

-Tzu Chi: Tzu Chi Humanistic Youth Centre held an art exhibition to pay tribute to those affected by the epidemic
+Tzu Chi: Tzu Chi Humanistic Youth Centre holds an art exhibition to pay tribute to those affected by the epidemic

 Tzu Chi Humanistic Youth Centre's partner, 3Pumpkins worked with Jimmy Ong (a local installation artist) to host the Poverty Quilt exhibition at the Humanistic Youth Centre.
 Besides commemorating loved ones who have passed away, the exhibition also pays tribute to people who are suffering from the epidemic worldwide.